+So how to build a mobile banking app?
 Here are the essential roadmap steps that a financial institution or fintech startup can take:

 The first two activities can be rearranged or occur simultaneously.
 However, we usually recommend starting with team formation: experienced software developers can help with research, planning, documentation, and other critical tasks.

 Banking mobile app development requires a team of fintech experts which may include, but not be limited to:

 If your organization has a complete cross-functional in-house team, probably the one responsible for building your online banking application, and they are ready to embark on developing a banking app for mobile devices now, you can skip this paragraph.
 If not, you would need either to hire necessary specialists locally or choose between outstaffing and outsourcing.

 The latter approach may be the optimal solution: it allows engaging the best talent quickly while cutting costs.